-With implementation of visual minimization measures included in Section 2.1.1 Aesthetics, the project would be consistent with the aesthetic and visual resource protection goals along State Route 1, and potential visual impacts would be reduced.
-These minimization measures include but aren't limited to preservation of existing vegetation, revegetation with native plant species, and aesthetic treatments for paving beyond the gore, traffic monitoring systems, and changeable message signs.
+With implementation of visual minimization measures included in Section 2.1.1 Aesthetics, the potential for visual impacts will be reduced to less than significant levels.
+These minimization measures include, but are not limited to, preservation of existing vegetation, revegetation with native plant species and aesthetic treatments for paving beyond the gore, and painting of traffic monitoring systems and the one changeable message sign.
+[The following text has been added since the draft environmental document was circulated.]
+Lighting will be directed downward and will include cut-off lens fixtures such that no point source lighting is visible from adjacent parcels.
+With implementation of these measures, the project will be consistent with this policy.